 Many women would like a chewable vitamin.
 “Gummy” vitamins usually won’t cut it; they don’t have enough of the iron, iodine, and other things you need.
-Chewable vitamins (like Children’s Flintstones Complete) can often be used, however you should take 2 per day during pregnancy.
-Before taking a gummy or children’s formula, check the label and make sure it contians the necessary vitamins and minerals listed above.
+Chewable vitamins (like Children’s Flintstones Complete) can often be used; however, you should take 2 per day during pregnancy.
+Before taking a gummy or children’s formula, check the label and make sure it contains the necessary vitamins and minerals listed above.

 One final note: Vitamins are very important, but a healthy, balanced diet is a must too!
-Eat wholesome, fresh foods whenvever possible.
+Eat wholesome, fresh foods whenever possible.
 And plan to eat between 40-60 grams of protein per day.